alexissyi/61040-portfolio/assignments/assignment2.md

    **actions**

-   setCookingDate (date: Date):
+   addCookingDate(date: Date):

    **requires** date is not in CookingDates and date is in Month

    **effects** adds date to CookingDates

-   assignLead (user: User, date: Date)
+   assignLead(user: User, date: Date)

    **requires** date is in CookingDates; user is in the set of Users

    **effects** creates a new Assignment with date and Lead set to user if there is no existing Assignment for this date, or updates an existing Assignment if there already is an Assignment for this date

-   assignAssistant (user: User, date: Date)
+   assignAssistant(user: User, date: Date)

    **requires** date is in CookingDates; user is in the set of Users; there is already an Assignment with this date in the set of Assignments

    **effects** sets Assistant in the existing Assignment for this date to be user

-   removeAssignment (date: Date)
+   removeAssignment(date: Date)

    **requires** there is an Assignment with this date in the set of Assignments

    **effects** removes this Assignment from the set of Assignments

-   uploadPreferences (preferredRoles: PreferredRoles)
+   upload(preferredRoles: PreferredRoles)

    **requires** all Users in preferredRoles are in the set of Users

    **effects** sets Preferences to preferredRoles

-   uploadAvailabilities (userAvailabilities: UserAvailabilities)
+   upload(userAvailabilities: UserAvailabilities)

    **requires** all Users in userAvailabilities are in the set of Users